Avena fatua L. var. vilis (Wallr.) Hausskn.

 [An article has not been written yet.]

-Avena fatua description by Thomas H. Kent, last updated 25 May 2020.
+Avena fatua description by Thomas H. Kent, not updated.

 © FloraFinder.org.
 All rights reserved.